NightfallRollup/nightfall-sdk/README.md

 ## Error handling

-Today we are handle errors using the `NightfallSdkError` class, which is a simple implementation of the `Error` class.
+Today we handle errors using the `NightfallSdkError` class, which is a simple implementation of the `Error` class.
 We might improve this in the future, but in the meantime make sure to wrap all SDK calls within a `try/catch` block.

 ## Need help?